-As I mentioned in one of my other posts about PAS, not everyone is onboard with whether or not PAS is a recognized mental disorder or syndrome as defined by clinical professionals.
+As I mentioned in one of my other posts about Parental Alienation Syndrome (PAS) and Parental Alienation (PA), not everyone is onboard with whether or not these two forms of child abuse are recognized mental disorders or a syndrome as defined by clinical professionals.
 In fact, there is strong and ongoing rivalry between the various camps of those who accept PAS as a bonafide psychological disorder and those who do not.

-My own personal research on PAS extends into years and I am continually learning more and more on this vast, complicated subject.
-Though I am not a trained psychologist, psychiatrist, therapist, etc., I have experienced first hand the devastating effects of PAS.
-Whether or not it can be officially recognized by clinical professionals, I’m convinced there is hard evidence for the destructive effects of PAS.
+My own personal research on PAS/PA extends into almost 20 years and I am continually learning more and more on this vast, complicated subject.
+Though I am not a trained psychologist, psychiatrist, therapist, etc., I have experienced first hand the devastating effects of PAS/PA on my own family ripped asunder by divorce.
+Whether or not it can be officially recognized by clinical professionals, I’m convinced there is hard evidence for the destructive effects of PAS/PA.

-In the spirit of wanting to know truth and discern possible error, my research has led to to psychologist Craig Childress, Psy.D., who offers his opinions on PAS based on his professional training and experience.
+In the spirit of wanting to know truth and discern possible error, my research has led to psychologist Craig Childress, Psy.D., who offers his opinions on PAS/PA based on his professional training and experience.
 His blog provides much information on his views.

 There are several articles he links to on his blog that I believe people who are interested in delving deeper into PAS will find helpful:

 These three articles, I believe, will point my readers in the right direction and will provide them sufficient information to help them in their quest for truth and guidance in dealing with the issues of PAS.
 From these articles, you can then read additional articles on Dr. Childress’ blog that will further your education.